tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 [Andrew Davis](http://www.synergistech.com/contact_us.html), a recruiter who specializes in API documentation jobs in the Bay area, told me that specializing in docs-as-code tools is 100% more advantageous than becoming adept with DITA or some other traditionally technical-writer-oriented tooling.

 Davis knows the market, especially the Silicon Valley market, extremely well.
 Without hesitation, he urged me to pursue the static site generator route (instead of DITA).
-He said many small companies, especially startups, are looking for writers who can publish documentation that looks beautiful, like the many modern web outputs on Programmableweb.
+He said many small companies, especially startups, are looking for writers who can publish documentation that looks beautiful, like the many modern web outputs.

 His response, and my subsequent emphasis on static site generators, led me to understand why traditional help authoring tools aren't used often in the API doc space.
 To make the case even stronger, let me dive into five main reasons why tech writers use docs-as-code tools in developer documentation spaces: